-In order to streamline the knowledge retrieval process and simplify the user interaction process, prescribed pathways have been developed within the CMS with predefined endpoints representing the typical use cases.
-Fact sheets are provided on all USEPA-regulated contaminants and consist of pre-packaged content, derived from the RDBMS, which can be retrieved with minimal user input through point and click interaction with the CMS.
-These are designed for rapid access and address specific aspects of a contaminants of concern.
-Additionally, navigable content, guidance documents that are interactive, allows the end-user to peruse information in a selfdetermined sequence.
-Information in guidance documents is designed for hierarchical access to increasing detail.
-Interactive guidance is provided by an installation of GraphViz (GraphViz, 2014), which presents the user with flowchart visualization.
-Figure 8 is an example of the interactive GraphViz charts that are used to navigate the guidance documents.
+Prescribed pathways within the CMS represent pre-defined endpoints for typical use cases.
+These pathways streamline the knowledge retrieval process and simplify user interaction.
+Fact sheets provide information on USEPA-regulated contaminants and consist of pre-packaged content, which can be retrieved through point and click interaction with the CMS.
+These fact sheets provide rapid access and address specific aspects of a contaminant(s) of concern.
+Additionally, interactive guidance documents allow the end-user to peruse decontamination information in a self-determined sequence.
+Information in guidance documents present hierarchical access with increasing detail.
+An installation of GraphViz (2014) engages interactive guidance, presenting the user with flowchart visualization.
+Figure 8 is an example of the interactive GraphViz charts used to navigate the guidance documents.